aaivu/gps2gtfs/PACKAGE_DESCRIPTION.md

-# gps2gtfs: A Python package to process raw GPS data of public transit and transform to GTFS format.
+# gps2gtfs: A Python package to process raw GPS data of public transit and transform to GTFS format

 ![project] ![research]